Japan

 Japan, as a volcanic country, is blessed with abundant geothermal resources, including the prospect of super-critical resources.
 The development of geothermal power is influenced by factors such as National Park access restrictions, hot spring resort owners who are not so accepting of geothermal energy projects and a poor understanding amongst the general public about geothermal energy and its benefits.

-JOGMEC is active in three technology research and development themes;
+JOGMEC is active in four areas of geothermal technology research and development ;

 Promotional measures in play since 2011 to intensify deployment of Renewable Energy have brought renewed interest in geothermal energy development in Japan and details on this can be found in the Japan Country Reports below.